GEOFAIRY/GEOFAIRY/README.md

 ## I'm a Graduate Developer, Gamer and Fixer-upper

-- 💼 I'm Currently working for [Arlo]
+- 💼 I'm Currently working for [EPL]
 - 💪 Hunting new technologies to learn
 - 🎨 Fun Fact: I enjoy painting Warhammer models and Bird Watching